claramanik/automationtest/README.md

 # automationtest

-encouraged to use cypress@10.6.0 to a smooth run
+encouraged to use cypress@10.6.0 for a smooth run

 run `npm install cypress@10.6.0` for the first installation